Interana/eventsim/README.md

 Eventsim is a program designed to generate event data for testing and demos.
 It's written in Scala (which provides a good balance of scalability, brevity, and clarity).

+(I recommend running it with the `music_site.json` config, which will generate events for a music listening web site.)

 How it works
 ============